MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-types-and-status.md

 > [!IMPORTANT]
 > You must install an extension prior to use by running the [az extension add](/cli/azure/extension#az-extension-add) command.

 You can learn more about extension references including installation and updating in [Use extensions with the Azure CLI](azure-cli-extensions-overview.md).
-Review the extension [wiki tips](https://github.com/Azure/azure-network-cli-extension/wiki/Tips) to maximize usage.
 See [Available extensions for the Azure CLI](azure-cli-extensions-list.md) for a complete list of extension reference commands.

 ## Reference status